parthcompengg/parth-website/src/data/about.md

 # Some history

-- At 17, I finished my High school study and left my home to pursue my bachelor's degree from North Maharashtra University located around 300 miles far from home.
+- At 17, I finished my High school study and moved away from my home to pursue my bachelor's degree from North Maharashtra University, which was  around 300 miles away.
 - At 21, I got my undergrad degree in Computer Science and my passion for Software Engineering began.
 - At 22, I started my first job as Software Engineer at Kreative-Apps where I created my first mobile web app.